leeton1412/myshrink/README.md

 ### Content

 - All images from this website are obtained from [Unsplash](https://unsplash.com/)

-- Game information is obtained via [WikipediaAPI](https://www.mediawiki.org/wiki/API:Main_page).

-- Nav bar basic structure obtained from [CodePen](https://codepen.io/ericagulto/full/KgdyqJ/).
+- Nav bar basic structure obtained from [Materialize](https://materializecss.com/getting-started.html).

-- Footer basic structure obatined from [MDbootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/).
+- Footer basic structure obatined from [Materialize](https://materializecss.com/getting-started.html).

-- Hover and Landing.html affects obtained from [Animista](https://animista.net/) and [Hover.css](https://ianlunn.github.io/Hover/).

-- Cors error corrected by using [Cors-anywhere](https://github.com/Rob--W/cors-anywhere/#documentation).

-- Sounds are obtained using [101SoundBoards](https://www.101soundboards.com/boards/10441-street-fighter-ii-sounds)

 ### Acknowledgments

 - Thanks to Seun Owonikoko @seun_mentor.
 - Stuart Crang for encouraging me to join the course.
-- Callum Jackson for sharing his PHP knowledge with me to help me understand how to build the brackets in Javascript.
-- Laura Sawyn for always supporting me through development.
+- Code Institute Support team for their fantastic support through a difficult time in my life
 - My current Linkedin Group for continued help and motivation.
 - Code institute tutor support for always being available and willingness to support.
 - Code institute for providing me with the tools to chase my dreams.